-The caseworker/CCTW assists the prisoner in developing an Individual Case Plan (I.C.P.), release plans as well as serving on the Unit Management Team and also frequently plays a role in defusing potentially disruptive situations.
+The caseworker/CCTW assists the resident in developing an Individual Case Plan (I.C.P.), release plans as well as serving on the Unit Management Team and also frequently plays a role in defusing potentially disruptive situations.
 These functions taken together serve to control institutional tensions and provide a more stable environment.

 The Maine State Prison Industries Program includes a Wood Shop and Upholstery Shop.

 - Upholstery Shop - The upholstery shop at the Maine State Prison makes cushions, canvas bags, and more for sale in the Prison Showroom.
-Prisoners hand sand chairs under contract between the Maine State Prison and private business.
+Residents hand sand chairs under contract between the Maine State Prison and private business.
 Chair caning and rush roping are also done in the upholstery shop.

-- Small Products Line - The Maine State Prison Small Products Line provides an opportunity for prisoners to work on wood novelties during their recreation time.
+- Small Products Line - The Maine State Prison Small Products Line provides an opportunity for residents to work on wood novelties during their recreation time.
 All program participants must first complete a safety training course, where they are taught the safety basics of all machinery.
 Items from the Small Products Line are made for sale in the Prison Showrooms in Windham and Thomaston.

-There are several inmate self-help groups at the Maine State Prison including AA, Jaycees, Long Timer's, HIV Peer Education, Yokefellow, and NAACP.
+There are several resident self-help groups at the Maine State Prison including AA, Jaycees, Long Timer's, HIV Peer Education, Yokefellow, and NAACP.
 All groups meet on a weekly basis and report to a staff person designated as liaison.
 Some of the groups also include volunteers from the community who meet inside the prison on a regular basis.

 The Chaplains offer extensive pastoral counseling on a weekly basis.

 |Activities||Faith Group Services|